zimmski/tavor/README.md

 tavor fuzz --list-strategies
 ```

-To learn more about available arguments and commands, you can invoke the binary's help by executing the binary without any arguments or with the `--help` argument.
+To learn more about available arguments and commands, you can invoke the help by executing the binary without any arguments or with the `--help` argument.

 Here is a complete overview of all arguments, commands and their options: